danieljordan1900/FANBOOK-TFDMM-01/06 El viejo tren de la amistad II (en).md

 Frantically, they scanned the car.
 Fluttershy was the first to notice something unusual.
 "Look over there," she whispered, trembling, pointing a hoof toward the far end of the train car.

-A massive yellow sphere had appeared between the seats, blocking the exit on that side of the train.
+A massive yellow sphere had appeared between the seats, blocking the exit on that side.

-Stunned by the unexpected sight, the ponies exchanged bewildered glances.
-Rainbow Dash and Applejack, however, were the first to act.
-With just a few shared looks, they seemed to come to an unspoken agreement and began moving toward the mysterious object, the others following close behind.
+Surprised by the unexpected discovery, the confused ponies looked at each other.
+Rainbow Dash and Applejack, however, were the first to take action.
+With just a couple of glances, they seemed to reach an understanding and both started moving together toward the mysterious object, with the others following behind.

-As they approached, the details of the anomaly grew clearer with every step.
-It was nothing ordinary; more than just a sphere, it resembled a giant egg, large enough to easily fit a pony inside.

-Applejack, stepping close enough to see the surface, noticed some writing on it.
-Squinting, she read aloud:
-"High-Impact Protection Capsule - Average C... huh?"
-Her confusion was evident.
+They slowly approached, noticing more details about the abnormality in front of them with each step.
+It was something too unusual; more than a sphere, it looked like a giant egg, so large that a pony could easily fit inside.
+Applejack, who had gotten close enough, noticed a message written on its surface and began to read it aloud: "High-Impact Protection Capsule - Average C, huh?" she said, clearly confused.

-Just then, a hissing sound, like air escaping a balloon, emanated from the giant egg.
-It began to deflate, and the silhouette of a pony emerged from the collapsing shell.
-Suddenly, one side of the egg tore open, and a disgruntled pegasus stumbled out.
+At that moment, as if it were a deflating balloon, a hissing sound escaped from the giant egg, and it began to collapse.
+Slowly, the figure of a pony emerged from the deflated skin of the egg.
+Then, one of the ends tore open, and a grumpy pegasus came out of it.

 "Ugh!
-Gross!
+How disgusting!
 Those tech idiots!
 Cough!
-I told them to include air fresheners in the capsule!
-Cough!"
-Magi grumbled as she extricated herself from the remains of the capsule, which now emitted a foul stench of rotten eggs.
-"No matter... what in Equestria just happened?"
+I told them to put air fresheners inside the capsule!
+Cough!" complained Magi gravely, stepping away from the remains of the capsule, which was now emitting a foul smell of rotten eggs.
+"Never mind...
+What the hay was that?"

-Magi locked eyes with the other ponies.
-Their faces showed unrestrained shock.
-The executive pegasus had red-rimmed eyes and an expression so stormy it overshadowed any memory of the kind and understanding demeanor she had shown earlier.
+Magi exchanged glances with the other ponies.
+They were all visibly surprised.
+The executive pegasus had irritated eyes and an expression so furious that it overshadowed any memory of the kind and understanding image she had shown just moments before.
+After staring for a few seconds, Magi quickly turned away, only to return her gaze to them.

-After a tense few seconds of silence, Magi quickly composed herself, forcing a strained smile as she glanced back at the group.
 "What a relief!
-You’re all safe!" she exclaimed, though her tone betrayed her irritation.
+You're all safe!"
+Magi exclaimed with a forced smile, trying to mask the obvious irritation she was feeling.

-Rainbow Dash was the first to respond.
+Rainbow Dash was the first to speak.
-"Don’t bother keeping up the act, Magi.
-We’re past that now," she said firmly, her voice cutting through the tension.

-Magi’s gaze darted to each of them.
-The stern expressions meeting her own made it clear they all agreed with Rainbow Dash.
+"Don't bother acting anymore, Magi.
+We don't need that right now," the pegasus said seriously.
+Magi quickly scanned the others.
+The stern looks they were giving her made it clear they were all on the same page as Rainbow Dash.

-After a moment of hesitation, Magi sighed, her face settling into a cold, serious look that seemed much more fitting.
+After hesitating for a few seconds, Magi sighed and adopted a serious, cold expression, much more natural for her.
 "Fine.
 What did I miss?
 What’s going on?"

-No one answered.

-The silence was broken by a creaking sound coming from the rear door of the train car.
-All eyes turned toward it.
-The door became engulfed in a radiant pink magic, and from the blinding glow, a figure began to emerge.

-Barely visible through the intense light, it quickly became apparent this was no ordinary pony.
+No one responded.
+A creaking sound came from the rear door of the carriage, catching everyone's attention.
+Soon, the door was engulfed in a brilliant pink magic, and a figure emerged from it.
+Barely visible in the intense light, they soon realized it wasn’t an ordinary pony.

-As the light dimmed, the figure was revealed: an enigmatic and unfamiliar pony.
-The newcomer had short, pink hair matching the hue of their piercing eyes, with a thick brown streak running through a blunt fringe.
-They wore a gleaming black alicorn-like armor that seemed to shimmer with an otherworldly energy.

-On the chest of the armor was a relief of a silver tree surrounded by six stars, and embedded in the neckline was a radiant pink gem.
-Though clearly a colt, he seemed younger than anypony present.
-His steps were steady and imposing as he approached the group, leaving the ponies—and even Magi—momentarily speechless.
+The light faded, and before them stood an enigmatic, unfamiliar pony.
+The pony, with a stern gaze, had short pink hair, the same color as their eyes, but it was divided by a thick brown fringe.
+They wore a polished black alicorn armor that seemed to shine with its own light.
+On the chest of their dark armor was a relief of a silver tree surrounded by six stars, and embedded in their neck was a glowing pink gemstone.
+It was a stallion, no doubt, but he seemed younger than any of the others present.
+With an imposing step, the young stallion moved toward the stunned group of ponies.

-"GREETINGS, BEARERS OF THE ELEMENTS OF HARMONY," the mysterious pony declared in a booming voice that sent chills down everypony’s spine.
-"PLEASE, JOIN ME AS WE AWAIT THE FULFILLMENT OF YOUR DESTINIES."
+"GREETING, BEARERS OF THE ELEMENTS OF HARMONY.
+PLEASE, FOLLOW ME TO WAIT FOR THE CONCLUSION OF YOUR DESTINIES," said Badwhiz Starheart in a voice that sent a chill down everyone’s spine, including Magi’s.

-The chilling proclamation left the entire group frozen, the air around them heavy with an unshakable sense of dread.